Cosmo-Tech/azure-sample-webapp/src/configs/README.md

 The aim of this file is to allow the dashboard screen configuration.
 See [Configure Dashboards View](https://github.com/Cosmo-Tech/azure-sample-webapp/tree/main/src/views/Dashboards) for more details.

-## Scenario view dashboard iframe configuration (ScenarioDashboard.config.js)

-The aim of this file is to allow the scenario screen dashboard configuration.
-Same behavior as described in [Configure Dashboards View](https://github.com/Cosmo-Tech/azure-sample-webapp/tree/main/src/views/Dashboards), except you only need a unique URL.

 ## i18next configuration (i18next.config.js)
 The aim of this file is to allow the react-i18next library configuration.